vaperrin98/beautiful-jekyll/index.md

 The first outlier is the **City of London**.
 This does not mean London Town, but rather the historical and central primary business of London.
 This a major business and financial center, mostly consisting of companies and business group headquarters.
 Its characteristics are quite different from other boroughs, but what makes it that different?
 Let's look at some numbers:
 -> put numbers for that neighborhood, in comparison with other neighborhoods)

 We see that the City is different on many aspects.
-For instance, -> put conclusions of numbers for the city of london
+For instance, -> put conclusions of numbers for the city of london.
+This explains why the City of London can't be associated to any other borough.

 The second outlier is **Westminster**.
 A very touristic borough with high frequentation rates, where the Westminster abbaye and the Big Ben can be seen.
 But what makes it so different from others?
 Let's look at some numbers again.
 -> put numbers